 1. At what age should kids be allowed on the internet?

-Most experts suggest supervised internet use from age 3, with gradually increasing independence around 10-13, depending on maturity.
+Most experts recommend supervised internet use from age 3, with gradually increasing independence around 10-13, depending on maturity.

 2. How much screen time is too much?

-The American Academy of Pediatrics suggests no over 1 hour per day for kids under 5 and balanced screen time for older children.
+The American Academy of Pediatrics suggests no more than 1 hour per day for kids under 5 and balanced screen time for older children.

 3. What should I do if my child experiences cyberbullying?